- Clackamas Rotary Club delivering dictionaries to schools.

 Final Report for a District Grant

 The project must be completed and the final report submitted within 12 months of approval or within 30 days of completion of the project.
 No further grant applications will be accepted until the delinquent final report is submitted.
-If a club fails to submit a final report in a timely manner, it may be required to reimburse the District Grant funds back to District 5100.
+If a club fails to submit a final report in a timely manner, it may be required to reimburse District 5100 the allocated District Grant funds.